ihinsdale/mean-local-auth/README.md

         process.env.NODE_TLS_REJECT_UNAUTHORIZED = '0';
     at the beginning of `/test/express/auth.js`.

+1. You may want to add your SSL certificate and key files to your .gitignore.

 1. From within `/sysadmin/dev`, configure `/groups_vars/all` for your situation:

     * For `forked_repo_url`, specify the URL of your fork (created in step 1) of the mean-local-auth repo.